BrandonMFong/chat/notes.md

 * Monitoring users if they are still acitve requires a dedicated thread to audit each user on a speicific schedule.
 I believe this polling thread will need to be in the Office.cpp source code
 * Actually thinking twice about it, I could instead make each agent monitor its own SocketConnection object to check if it's alive?
 I think that's all that matters really.
 That way I wouldn't have to do some sort of timeout to determine if the recipient is still there
+* I added better error handling in the BFNet lib